delta-eightyfour/cellar/README.md

 WRITTEN BY THE ONE AND ONLY DELTA84 HIMSELF.
 DON’T SNATCH MY CODE WITHOUT CREDITING.
 ---
+🚫 Cellar Is Now on Indefinite Hiatus

+Hey everyone — Delta here.
+So… after thinking things through (a LOT), I’ve decided to put Cellar on an indefinite hiatus.

+Before anyone panics:
+No, the project isn’t “dead.”
+No, the repo isn’t going anywhere.
+And yes, it’s still GPLv3 because I’m not a monster.

+Cellar started as a fun idea — “the attic/cellar of the internet,” a place to stash massive drive backups during OS migrations.
+And honestly?
+I still love that vision.

+But right now, for safety reasons and general sanity, I need to pause development and step back to rethink how this thing should work long-term.

+What this means:

+⚠️ No new updates for a while.

+🧊 The repo stays up, untouched and open-source.

+🧠 I’m giving myself room to redesign the concept safely.

+📌 Future updates will be announced if/when they happen.

+I’m not quitting programming.
+I’m not abandoning the idea forever.
+I’m just being smart and not rushing something that needs more planning than I originally thought.

+Thanks to anyone who ever glanced at this project, starred it, or thought, “Hey, this kid might be onto something.”
+Y’all are cool.

+Stay tuned… maybe. 😄

+— Delta84
+---
 ACRONYM MEANINGS: "PGM" IS "PROGRAMMING LANGUAGE" IF YOU ARE WONDERING!
 ---